Extracting text from images with Tesseract OCR, OpenCV, and Python

 Talking about the Tesseract 4.00, it has a configured text line recognizer in its new neural network subsystem.
 These days people typically use a Convolutional Neural Network (CNN) to recognize an image that contains a single character.
-Text that has arbitrary length and a sequence of characters is solved using Recurrent Neural Network (RNNs) and Long short-term memory (LSTM) where LSTM is a popular form of RNN.
+Text that has arbitrary length and a sequence of characters is solved using Recurrent Neural Networks (RNNs) and Long short-term memory (LSTM) where LSTM is a popular form of RNN.
 The Tesseract input image in LSM is processed in boxes (rectangle) line by line that inserts into the LSTM model and gives the output.

 By default, Tesseract considers the input image as a page of text in segments.
 You can configure Tesseract’s different segmentations if you are interested in capturing a small region of text from the image.
 You can do it by assigning --psm mode to it.
 Tesseract fully automates the page segmentation, but it does not perform orientation and script detection.
 The different configuration parameters for Tesseract are mentioned below:

 Page Segmentation Mode (--psm): By configuring this, you can assist Tesseract in how it should split an image in the form of texts.
 The command-line help has 11 modes.
 You can choose the one that works best for your requirement from the table given below:

 |0psm||Orientation and script detection (OSD) only|